Schrausser/Ptolemy-s-table-of-chords/chords_time.md

 	1600		1009
 ~~~

+Table 2.
 Timeline and *names* of the most important historical protagonists in context with the *development of astronomy* for the *astral plane* and *scientific model* from 600 BC to 1900, including  *ab urbe condita* or *anno urbis conditæ AVC* and *Anno Hegiræ AH*.
 ~~~
 BC	AD	AVC	AH	astral plane		from	to		scientific model	from	to